If you want the TL;DR answer, it's no. Creative industry employers are savvy to it, and they don't like it. Read on to find out why.

 A good cover letter shows your personality, conveys your passions and demonstrates your writing and communication skills.
 Even the best AI can’t do these things – only you can.

 A cover letter that's generated by AI might hit lots of keywords and it may well sound impressive when you give it a quick read through – but to the recruiter who receives it, it's likely to feel generic and lacking in personality.
 Since you didn't write it yourself, it won't convey a sense of who you are.
-Writing generated by AI can leave the reader an uncanny valley feeling – the sense that something's not quite right... and a definite red flag for recruiters.
+Writing generated by AI can leave the reader with an uncanny valley feeling – the sense that something's not quite right... and a definite red flag for recruiters.

 We scan all applications for use of AI.
 Applications found to have used AI in their answers will be rejected, so please do not use AI in any part of the application process